All-Polish Youth: Ideology

-In April 2025, the Never Again Association released a report on praising the racist killer Janusz Walus by far-right in Poland.
-According to this report the All-Polish Youth has long publicly supported Walus, among others, on social media and during street demonstrations.
-For example, All-Polish Youth published a video glorifying the assassination of Chris Hani: “Janusz Walus is a hero who saved many existences by his actions, slowing down the South African criminal communism!”
+In April 2025, the Never Again Association released a report on praising the racist killer Janusz Waluś by the far-right in Poland.
+According to this report, the All-Polish Youth has long publicly supported Waluś, among others, on social media and during street demonstrations.
+For example, All-Polish Youth published a video glorifying the assassination of Chris Hani: “Janusz Waluś is a hero who saved many existences by his actions, slowing down the South African criminal communism!”